 For many years, there was a "no pets" policy on Amtrak.
 That meant that people traveling by train had no choice but to leave their pet companions behind or else find another way for their pets to travel with them.

-A few years ago, though, Amtrak changed their pet policy and now does allow pets on board their rail service.
+A few years ago, though, the Amtrak pet policy changed and now does allow pets onboard their rail service.
 USA Today reported that Amtrak changed the terms of their pet policy following a trial run on their trains running in the northeast.
-The change came about when Jeff Denham, a member of the California House of Representatives, discovered that he could not take his dog on board with him.
+The change came about when Jeff Denham, a member of the California House of Representatives, discovered that he could not take his dog on Amtrak with him.
 Of course, though, there are terms and conditions to the animals that are allowed.

 Small pets on Amtrak

 Amtrak says they happily welcome dogs and cats up to 20 pounds for trips up to seven hours on most routes.
-The fare is affordable at only $26.
+The fare is affordable at only $26, as of 2021.
 If you collect Amtrak guest reward points for frequent travel, it takes 800 points to qualify for a pet fare per travel segment.